adamkr13/Boats-4-U/README.md

 After the program is running, and you have created a user account, the following steps may be used to create a driver
   - In Postman, ensure the token is entered, then click on the body.
-  - The following may be discerned by examining the API documantation in the browser
+  - The following may be discerned by examining the API documantation in the browser.
-  - Enter the request URL and the Key and Value information for the following as in the image
+  - Enter the request URL and the Key and Value information for the following as in the image.
   - For DaysAvailable, enter numbers for days of the week separated by commas where
     - Sunday = 1, Monday = 2, Tuesday = 4, Wednesday = 8, Thursday = 16, Friday = 32, and Saturday = 64.
   - For TypeOfBoat, use the following: